CAMPING | Camp Like A Pro, The Ultimate List Of Camping Tips – 66 Camping Tips & Hacks (Updated 2024)

 On pack down, you can fold your tent away as normal and pack the muddy footprint groundsheet away separately.

-63. Pack everything in bags and/or boxes
+63. Pack camping gear in bags and/or boxes

 It’s tempting to chuck last-minute items into the car for a camping trip, but loose random items can be a real faff when it comes to unpacking.
 If the weather is bad especially, traipsing to and from the car carrying individual items means they are more likely to get damp and soggy, so resist the urge to just fling last-minute items into the boot.